-As my primary Connecting With Diverse Communities page includes quite a bit of information about Hispanic communities, this page is focused on sharing additional noteworthy resources you might find helpful.
+As my primary Connecting With Diverse Communities page and article include quite a bit of information about Hispanic communities, this page is focused on sharing additional noteworthy resources you might find helpful.

 After years of steady growth, I was interested to read Renee Stepler and Mark Hugo Lopez for Pew Research Center, “U.S. Latino Population Growth and Dispersion Has Slowed Since the Onset of the Great Recession” (September 8, 2016).
 While still a force to be reckoned with,